Novokuznetsk Kuzbass, Russia Travel Guide

 The currency in Russia is the Russian Ruble (RUB), symbolized by ₽.
 Exchange rates fluctuate, so check current rates before and during your trip.
 You can exchange major currencies like USD and EUR at banks and official exchange offices in larger cities.
 It is best to use large banks for currency exchange.

 Credit and debit cards from international systems like Visa and Mastercard are widely accepted in larger establishments, hotels, and supermarkets.
-However, due to international sanctions, some international cards may not work reliably.
+However, due to overseas sanctions, some international cards may not work reliably.
 It is strongly recommended to carry enough cash (Rubles) for smaller purchases, local markets, and public transport.

 ~1,800-4,000 RUB (approximately $20-45 USD).